Question and Answers relating to JigsawPlus

 JigsawPlus takes a person-centred approach and emphasises the use of positive reinforcement and proactive behavioural support strategies.
 Analysis takes place to identify and understand the function of each behaviour in order to teach new 'replacement' behaviours that serve the same function for the individual.

-All staff have Autism and ABA (applied behaviour analysis) training; working on the CABAS ranks that have been adapted for adult learners.
+All staff have autism and behaviour analysis training working on the CABAS ranks that have been adapted for adult learners.
 All staff are trained in positive support, receive first aid training including epilepsy, the administration of medication and emergency medication.
-Some staff are also studying for the Masters in High Incidence Disabilities and ABA.
+Some staff are also studying for the Masters in High Incidence Disabilities and Behaviour Analysis.

 Jigsaw Trust's vision for the future includes the development of domiciliary care, supported living and respite services.
 JigsawPlus' Centre for Lifelong Learning serves as a hub for our Integrated Model for Lifelong Learning, Social Enterprises and Support Services designed to further our goals of providing facilities, resources and services for the education, integration and support of people into the local community, ultimately helping them gain more independence.